 - Remember to apply for financial aid via the Free Application for Student Aid (FAFSA) in January-March for the next academic year.

-- Student is advised to meet with a One Stop Financial Aid Counselor prior to departure to discuss financial aid matters while abroad.
+- Student is advised to meet with a Student Enrollment Services Counselor prior to departure to discuss financial aid matters while abroad.

 *Contact the CGE regarding Room and Board concerns.

 Excess funds may be electronically deposited to your bank account, which could be used toward housing fees at your host university.
 The easiest and fastest way for you to receive your financial aid refund is to sign up for direct deposit.
 You can sign up for direct deposit by downloading and completing the form from USF’s Business and Finance site.

 Student pays program/institution tuition and fees directly to third-party provider (e.g., AIFS, IES, Semester at Sea, New York University, CIEE etc.) Tuition and fees vary per program and include different things.

 - Student must complete a LEAVE OF ABSENCE form for the semester(s) he/she will be studying abroad.
 He/she is not enrolled as a USF student, and is not eligible for USF financial aid during his/her semester(s) abroad.

 - There are funding opportunities such as merit or need based aid, grants and scholarships provided by various third-party organizations.
 If the host program cannot provide financial assistance, USF's Student Enrollment Services can assist in finding private loans.